-Going back to the skeptical reputation of this company, it is best to comprehensively check the vehicle prior to jumping to your road trip as there numerous issues about breakdown during the trip.
+Many bad feedback about incompetent service and sub-standard vehicles appear to overshadowed the positive reviews, even though few RVs serve its purpose to some renters.
+With a seemly skeptical reputation, it is best to comprehensively check the vehicle prior to jumping to your road trip as there numerous issues about breakdown during the trip.
 Further, it would be difficult to reach them for roadside support based on previous renters who waited for a couple of hours for assistance.
 Aside from the RV check-up, make sure to verify your booking, including your insurance coverage, to avoid problems after trip.